mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Indicates which parquets constitute this [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk') and how they are arranged.
+Indicates which parquets constitute this [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel') and how they are arranged.

 ##### Remarks